The fintech startup market is on the rise.

 Interpreting this data is vital for how we iterate, so we can support our customers as they step through the next stage of their credit journey.

-Adam Sheldon: The conceptual architecture is ready, and now we are engaged in the capital raising stage.
+Adam Maxwell: The conceptual architecture is ready, and now we are engaged in the capital raising stage.
 In terms of organizational structure, we have a board of directors providing oversight and governance to the executive team.

 We have an advisory board to help manage that and provide expertise in particular areas such as AML, cybersecurity, legal, and strategy.